Danilo-Zekovic/react-tableql/README.md

 Official React TableQL Storybook: https://danilo-zekovic.github.io/react-tableql/

 > **Disclaimer**:
-> This component is still under development and may not perform as expected.
+> This components are still under development and may not perform as expected.
 Use at your own risk.

 If you have any suggestions please let me know or join the project.